niconiahi/kopius/feedback/01_pokedex.md

 Whenever you can, stay aligned with conventions so that you don"t have to think about names at all

-Let"s take this key usage when iterating a list
+Let's take this key usage when iterating a list

 ```tsx
 {types.map((type, index) => {